+Marc Korman was first elected to the Maryland House of Delegates in 2014.
+In 2018, Marc was elected chair of the 24-member Montgomery County House Delegation, the largest delegation in the state legislature.
 Marc serves on the Appropriations Committee of the House of Delegate.
-He chairs the Personnel Subcommittee--which has oversight of the state's workforce--and serves on the Transportation & Environment Subcommittee and the Capital Budget Subcommittee.
+In the fall of 2019, he was named the chair of the Transportation & Environment Subcommittee.
+He is the former chair of the Personnel Subcommittee--which has oversight of the state's workforce--on which he still serves and is a member of the Capital Budget Subcommittee.
 From 2015-2018, Marc served on the Education and Economic Development Subcommittee.
 Marc also chaired the WMATA-Metro Work Group, a perch from which he helped pass dedicated funding for Metro and received a Legislator of the Year Award from the Montgomery County Chamber of Commerce, the Green Legislator of the Year Award from the League of Conservation Voters, and the Special Regional Impact Award from the Council of Governments.
 Marc has also passed major legislation related to the environment, government and budget transparency, education, and more.

 From 2007 to 2014, Marc represented District 16 on the Montgomery County Democratic Central Committee, the governing body of the local Democratic Party.
 In that position, he worked to ensure that District 16 had the best, most active group of Democratic volunteers in the state and helped raise hundreds of thousands of dollars for County Democrats.
 He has also been an active member of the Democratic Party’s Issues Committee, supporting reforms to Maryland’s election laws to make it easier to register to vote and promote early voting.
 Marc previously served as president of the Montgomery County Young Democrats and National Committeeman for the Young Democrats of Maryland.
 He has been an active member of the Bethesda-Chevy Chase Democratic Breakfast Club and the District 16 Democratic Club.